-During this uncertain and difficult time, Action for Global Health stands with those on the frontline and behind the scenes, working tirelessly to lead emergency responses to COVID-19 across the globe.
+Action for Global Health stands with those working tirelessly to defeat COVID-19 across the globe.
 We stand in solidarity with our network and global partners working to support those disproportionately affected by health status, geography, age, gender or race; those for whom access to quality health services and sufficient prevention methods remains a daily challenge; and those facing financial hardship, unimaginable decisions, loss and pain.

-As the virus spreads around the globe, we have an immediate and crucial opportunity to learn from the successes and mistakes of those countries first affected.
-It has largely first hit in higher income countries with more advanced and resilient health systems and they have been pushed to, and in many cases beyond, breaking point.
+We have an immediate and crucial opportunity to learn from the successes and mistakes of those countries first affected.
+The pandemic largely first hit in higher income countries with more advanced and resilient health systems and they were pushed to, and in many cases beyond, breaking point.
 We have a small window to distil lessons from the response to COVID-19 and other pandemics and provide meaningful support to low and middle income countries with fragile health systems to prevent potentially devastating impacts there.

 Some lessons are already painfully clear.
 We need strong, resilient health systems everywhere to be able to respond to critical threats to global health security.
 We rely on a well trained, well resourced and protected health workforce to fight tirelessly to protect the public.
 We require the most vulnerable to be put at the heart of the response.
 We depend on leaders to champion international solidarity, through the crucial role of the World Health Organisation and other mechanisms, as well as on civil society and community responses, working together to reach the most marginalised.